-Salal has evergreen, shiny, dark green leaves with bell-shaped flowers and dark bluish/purple fruit.
-It grows from 0.2 to give metres in height.
+Salal has evergreen, shiny, dark green leaves with bell-shaped white flowers and dark bluish/purple fruit.
+It grows from 0.5 to 2 metres in height.

 RANGE & HABITAT

 It is the most common shrub in the B.C. coastal area, growing in coniferous coastal forests and into southeastern B.C.
-In B.C., this plant grows in the Coast and Mountains and Georgia Depression ecoprovinces.
+This plant grows in the Coast and Mountains and Georgia Depression ecoprovinces of B.C.

 Deer and elk eat the twigs and birds and other animals including bears eat the branches and berries.
 Salal cover provides shelter for small animals and is a place of rest and bedding for elk and deer.